akalyankar012/IT-Capstone_ChorePal_App/FIREBASE_SETUP.md

    - Check that `FirebaseApp.configure()` is called in `App.swift`

 2. **Authentication errors**
-   - Verify phone authentication is enabled in Firebase Console
+   - Verify **Email/Password authentication** is enabled in Firebase Console
    - Check that test phone numbers are added (for development)
+   - If you get "malformed credential" error, ensure Email/Password is enabled

 3. **Build errors**
    - Clean build folder (Cmd+Shift+K)